Feni Girls' Cadet College: Inter Cadet College and national competitions

 FGCC participated in the Inter-Cadet College Literary and Music Meet (ICCLMM)- 2006 at Pabna Cadet College within a month of its opening and took part in all the events.
-Cadet Afsana and Cadet Muslima became 2nd and 3rd in modern song and patriotic song respectively.
+Cadet Afsana and Cadet Muslima took second and third place in modern song and patriotic song respectively.

-The college joined ICCLMM-2007 at Comilla Cadet College and displayed a glorious performance in music events and reasonable performance in literature.
-The college achieved the Runner-Up Trophy in Music losing out to Mymensingh Girls' Cadet College by 0.5 point and came 7th overall.
-Cadet Muslima sang a superb performance to become champion in the Country song and 2nd in Nazrul Song categories.
-Cadet Shamima achieved 2nd in Tagore Song.
-Cadet Rahat Ara and Cadet Nasiba came 3rd in the Extempore Speech Competition in Bengali and English respectively.
+The college joined ICCLMM-2007 at Comilla Cadet College and displayed a performance in music events and a performance in literature.
+The college achieved the Runner-Up Trophy in Music, losing out to Mymensingh Girls' Cadet College by 0.5 point, and came in seventh overall.
+Cadet Muslima became champion in the Country song category and placed second in Nazrul Song.
+Cadet Shamima achieved second place in Tagore Song.
+Cadet Rahat Ara and Cadet Nasiba came in third in the Extempore Speech Competition in Bengali and English, respectively.

 At ICCLMM-2008 held at Sylhet Cadet College the college band was 2nd.
 Cadet Muslima achieved 3rd in Folk Song while Cadet Rahat Ara became 2nd in Classical Song.

 The college became Runner Up in first-ever Inter-Girls' Cadet College Sports Meet (IGCCSM) held in 2009 at Joypurhat Girls' Cadet College (JGCC).